Jester Reusable Bubble Bar from Lush

 Fizzbanger Bath Bomb from Lush

-Once the yellow, foamy nuclear explosion spreads itself around the bath a fleck of the Fizzbangers blue interior can be seen.
-It slowly spins creating blue and yellow lines until the middle of the bath bomb reveals itself.
+Once the yellow, foam explosion begins to spread itself out a fleck of Fizzbanger’s blue interior makes an appearance.
+It slowly spins around the water creating blue and yellow lines until the very-middle of the bath bomb reveals itself.
+Inside is a paper-cut-out BANG surprise, similar to the hidden paper-insert found in the Blackberry bath bomb.

 As the blue interior begins to show, the Fizzbanger bath bomb starts to spin making the most beautiful swirly blue and yellow patterns.
 It moves so quickly, it’s almost impossible to get a clear shot of.